Set Up Instructions

 Dadoes & Rabbets

-If the rabbet or dado is narrow then it can be cut in one pass by combining saw blades to the width required.
+If the rabbet or dado is narrow.
+Then it can be cut in one pass by combining saw blades to the width required.
 Alternatively should the dado or rabbet be large then several passes will be necessary.

 Setting up the Saw for Dadoes & Rabbets

-When the rabbet or dado run parallel with the grain set the fence to where the cut is to be made.
+Rabbet or dado run parallel with the grain set the fence to where the cut is to be made.
 If the feather board is available set it to keep the wood in touch with the fence.

 Mitre Gauge use